VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 This was the first stop on our CQRS journey, so the team decided to implement a core, but self-contained part of the system.
 The registrations process must be as painless as possible for attendees.
-The process must enable the conference owner to ensure that the maximum possible number of seat can be booked, and give the conference owner the flexibility to define a set of custom pricing and discount scheme.
+The process must enable the Business Customer to ensure that the maximum possible number of seat can be booked, and give the Business Customer the flexibility to define a set of custom pricing and discount scheme.

 Because this was the first bounded context addressed by the team, they also implemented some infrastructure elements of the system to support